 Patients will give Bloodwork and a urine sample prior to surgery.
 Further lab work may also take place, based on your medical and surgical history.

-Insurance pre-approval will be obtained by our office from your insurance company.
+We will obtain pre-approval from your health insurance company prior to surgery.
 It’s possible that you may receive a confirmation letter from them.
-Finally, a stay of one or two days in the hospital may be authorized.
+Finally, we will obtain health insurance approval from your insurance company for a stay of one or two days in the hospital.
 If your doctor wants you to say another day in the hospital, a member of our staff will update your status and extend the insurance approval.
 Upon moving to a rehab center, we will obtain the required insurance approvals for the move.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.